sayya9/actions-automerge-dependabot-prs/README.md

 # Auto Merge Dependabot Pull Requests

-I assume `main` branch is a protection branch, and setting branch protection rules.
+I am assuming `main` branch is a protection branch, and setting branch protection rules.

 ## Branch protection rule
 1. In your repository navigation to Settings > Branches